ShanshanLi-cobo/cobo-waas2-java-sdk/docs/TokenizationApi.md

 Burn tokens

 This operation burns tokens from a specified address.
-Creates a burn transaction that will decrease the token supply.
+Creates a burn transaction that will decrease the token supply.  **Note**: This operation is not supported for CoboERC20Wrapper and SOLWrapper tokens.

 ### Example
 ```java